Summer Pruning for Herbs

 This mint need pruning!
 I’ll take it all the way to the soil line.

-Just remember to keep all the plants watered well after pruning, transplanting or dividing and you’ll be rewarded with new growth in just a few weeks.
+Just remember water all plants regularly after pruning, transplanting or dividing and new growth will begin in a few weeks.
 Meanwhile, you have the dried mint for your tea.

 Blooming Greek Oregano.
 Picture taken at The Herb Cottage